manyuanrong/react-native-masonry-layout/README.md

+### Because I no longer do development work related to ReactNative, I have no energy to continue to maintain this project.
+If there are interested people, I am willing to give the corresponding collaborator permissions

 # react-native-masonry-layout

 > An easy to use, pure JS react-native component to render a masonry layout for any item view